ArchStrike/ArchStrike/README.md

 [Our Twitter](https://twitter.com/ArchStrike)

-[ArchStrike](https://archstrike.org) is a penetration testing and security layer on top of Arch Linux.
-We follow the Arch Linux standards very closely in order to keep our packages clean, proper and easy to maintain.
+[ArchStrike](https://archstrike.org) is a penetration testing and security repository for users of Arch Linux, following Arch Linux standards to keep our packages clean, proper, and easy to maintain.

-Our team is working very hard to maintain the repository and give you the best ArchStrike experience.
+We do our best to maintain the repository and give users a quality ArchStrike experience.

-If you find any issues, please don't hesitate to contact us via github, IRC, twitter or email.
-Any feedback is appreciated.
+Please contact us if issues are encountered via github, IRC, twitter, or email - we welcome feedback that helps us improve.

 ## Contact Info